 The analysis of this public policy impact was not completed in time for inclusion in this report.
-The NC offshore wind study results will be provided in a separate report once the full analysis is completed in early 2021.
+Due to resource constraints within the study group, the public policy request study results have been delayed and will be provided in a supplemental report once the full analysis is completed in the first half of 2022.

-2020 NCTPC Process Flow Chart
+2021 NCTPC Process Flow Chart